EGjika/EGjika/README.md

 - 🌱 I’m currently learning nothing and everything
 - 💞️ I’m looking to collaborate on R and Python, modelling and prediction.
 - 📫 How to reach me LinkedIn https://www.linkedin.com/in/eralda-dhamo-gjika-71879128/?originalSubdomain=al
+- 📫Want to know more about me: https://sites.google.com/fshn.edu.al/eraldagjikadhamo/home

 <!---
 EGjika/EGjika is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.